kimocoder/bully/README.md

 		Bully uses beacons to examine the WPS state of an access point.
 For nonbeaconing AP's, send directed probe requests and use the resulting probe responses instead.
 Requires --essid.

+      -Q, --wpsinfo

+		Gather WPS info by using probe request(s) against a target.
+		May reveal chipset manufacturer, WPS version and other geeky stats.

       -R, --radiotap